-By applying latent change score modelling, we were also able to gain insights into the interplay of prior achievement, ability self-concept, and NFC.
+By applying latent change score modelling, we were also able to gain insights into the interplay of the examined variables.
+We took a closer look at the variables with the broadest predictive value, namely prior achievement, ability self-concept, and NFC.
 For all three variables, their level at the first measurement occasion predicted changes in their respective level at the second time of assessment.
-This is a plausible interplay as ability self-concept is subject to change through feedback and the experience of success or failure and enhances achievement in turn (e.g., Marsh, 2005; Spinath & Spinath, 2005).
+Changes in NFC could also be predicted by prior achievement in GPA, German and Math while for changes in ability self-concept, prior achievement was only predictive in the German and Physics model.
+Furthermore, concerning correlated change, the amount of change in grades at the second measurement occasion correlated with changes in ability self-concept for GPA and all subjects except German, that is, changes in grades were mostly accompanied by changes in ability self-concept and vice versa.
+This is a plausible interplay as ability self-concept is subject to change through feedback and the experience of success or failure and enhances achievement in turn (e.g., Marsh et al., 2005; Spinath & Spinath, 2005).
 The same association was observable for changes in grades and NFC in German, Math and Physics.
 Thus, change in grades was accompanied by larger change in the enjoyment of and motivation for thinking, particularly in these subjects.
 Changes in ability self-concept and NFC, in turn, were correlated in the GPA and Chemistry model.
 Taken together, this lends support to self-enhancement and skill-development processes for both, ability self-concept and NFC.
-While such positive reciprocal relations of academic achievement and the ability self-concept are well-confirmed (Marsh & Martin, 2011; Möller, 2011; Möller, 2020), to our knowledge, this has not yet been demonstrated for NFC as well.
+While such positive reciprocal relations of academic achievement and the ability self-concept are well-confirmed (Marsh & Martin, 2011; Möller et al., 2011; Möller et al., 2020), to our knowledge, this has not yet been demonstrated for NFC as well.
 Academic achievement and NFC appear to strengthen or weaken each other.
 Therefore, fostering NFC at school can be an essential part of ensuring that children can develop their full intellectual potential.
 The findings of Meier et al. (2014) support this assumption: for the attendance of a gifted class, the level of NFC played a pivotal role even after controlling for cognitive ability or ability self-concept.

 Limitations and further directions